fairytaib/Frontgate/README.md

 ### Navbar
 - Positioned at the top of the page.
+- The navbar is fixed at the top, ensuring it remains visible to the user while scrolling.
 - Includes a logo on the left and navigation links on the right.
 - Links include:
   - **Home**: Leads to the homepage with an overview of web development.